How you have cancer drugs

-If you find it hard to swallow tablets, you may be able to have your drugs as a tablet that dissolves.
+If you find it hard to swallow tablets, you might be able to have your drugs as a tablet that dissolves.
 You can put some drugs on your tongue and when they dissolve you swallow them.
-You can have anti sickness medicine this way.
+You can have anti sickness medicines in this way.

-If you're having some cancer drugs as tablets you may take smaller doses daily for a few days or weeks and then have a rest period.
+If you're having some cancer drugs as tablets you might take them for a few days or weeks and then have a rest period.

 Depending on the drug or combination of drugs, an individual treatment may last from a few hours to a few days.
-Your treatment cycles may be weekly or take 2, 3 or 4 weeks, depending on the drugs and your particular treatment plan.
+Your treatment cycles might be weekly or might take 2, 3 or 4 weeks, depending on the drugs and your particular treatment plan.
 Some treatment cycles are quite complicated.

 A series of cycles of treatment is called a course.
 A treatment course often takes between 3 to 6 months but it can be more or less than that.
 During that time, you would probably have between 4 to 8 cycles of treatment.

 Rated 5 out of 5 based on 34 votes